cmintert/Abyssal_TTRPG/Abyssal.md

 ###### Field Medic

-The Field Medic specialisation allows the characters to administer first aid and stabilise otherwise critical wounds.
+The Field Medic specialization allows the characters to administer first aid and stabilize otherwise critical wounds.
 It can be used to make a wounded operative mobile and prevent wound infection.

 ###### Internal Medicine